Swedish Lapphund

 Characteristics

-The Swedish Lapphund reveals its origin already in its name.
-He is the traditional reindeer herding dog of the Lapps and Sami of northern Sweden.
+The Swedish Lapphund already reveals its origins in its name.
+It is the traditional reindeer herding dog of the Lapps and Sami of northern Sweden.
 It is closely related to the Finnish Lapphund.
-Both descend from the same ancestors.
+Both are descended from the same ancestors.

 His coat is always black.
-Only occasionally you can find small white markings on the paws or chest.
-Like all Spitz, he has a double coat with very dense undercoat and long topcoat.
-This coat makes him very insensitive to almost all weather conditions.
+Only occasionally are there small white markings on the paws or chest.
+Like all Spitz dogs, it has a double coat with a very dense undercoat and long top coat.
+This coat makes him very resistant to almost all weather conditions.

-Character-wise, the Swedish Lapphund is very alert, lively and friendly.
-He is well suited as a family dog.
-However, he is often used for dog sports, hunting or as a guard dog.
-His original task as a herding dog is unfortunately hardly needed nowadays.
+In character, the Swedish Lapphund is very alert, lively and friendly.
+It is well suited as a family dog.
+However, it is also often used in dog sports, for hunting or as a guard dog.
+Unfortunately, its original role as a herding dog is hardly needed today.

-As an intelligent and persistent dog, it is important that it is always physically and mentally exercised.
-Due to its independent character, consistent education is necessary.
+As an intelligent and persistent dog, it is important that he is constantly challenged physically and mentally.
+Its independent nature requires consistent training.
 In experienced hands, the Swedish Lapphund is a loyal and robust companion.

-The Swedish Lapphund has a tendency to bark, which benefits him in his use as a guard dog.
-If one begins early with the education, the barking can also be well contained.
-Towards other animals he is generally friendly.
+The Swedish Lapphund tends to bark, which benefits him as a guard dog.
+With early training, the barking can be well controlled.
+It is generally friendly towards other animals.

 Coat care: